GraphQL - Diving Deep

 - Are you using fastify or are looking for a performant graphql library with comprehensive support?
 Go for mercurius

 - Are you looking for making things as modular as possible, reduce bloat, and progressively extend functionality as you go along?
 Go for graphql-helix

-Well, there are lot of things that I have not mentioned but this is just a start to decide which suggests some of the factors to keep into account.
+Well, there are a lot of things that I have not mentioned but this is just a start to decide which suggests some factors to keep into account.

 And infact, if you are keen on understanding how every graphql-server performs, I would recommend checking out this

 What is the best way to leverage GraphQL with Typescript?